-Bariatric patients need more vitamins and minerals than the average person.
+The body of patients after bariatric surgery will look for quality calories and is hungry for healthier choices, like fruit and vegetables.
+Bariatric patients also need more vitamins and minerals than the average person.
 Why is that?
 Since you eat less food and absorb fewer calories, you must make up for the vitamin deficiency somehow.

 Bariatric vitamins are the perfect solution to absorb the essential minerals you need while intaking limited food consumption.
 Preventing vitamin and mineral deficiencies are essential because it has serious medical implications.

-Pay close attention to the dosages required for each surgery, as well as the form.
+Pay close attention to the dosages required for each surgery and its form.
 The most strict guidelines come from procedures like gastric bypass surgery (RNY) and duodenal switch (DS).
-Procedures like gastric sleeve, where the anatomy is not altered, is not as strict, although vitamins and supplements are still required.
+Procedures like gastric sleeve, where the anatomy is not altered, are not as strict, although vitamins and supplements are still required.

 What Are Different Forms of Supplements?